pineconedata/pineconedata.github.io/_posts/2024-07-29-basketball-visualizations.md

 # Wrap Up
 Today's visualizations were primarily an exploration of various chart types and options that can be helpful.
 Which charts you want to include in your report will depend on your dataset, but it's generally a good idea to try out multiple chart types and variable pairings before deciding on which ones are best.

 To summarize this project so far, we've built a new dataset by acquiring and then combining the NCAA women's basketball player information dataset with the Yahoo Sports player statistics dataset.
 We laid the groundwork for data analysis by cleaning and preprocessing the combined player data, and then expanded upon it by engineering a few new features.
-In this part, we took a closer look at the underlying data in each column and created visualizations to identify the relationship between various parameters.
-In the next article, we'll select, train, and evaluate a machine learning model.
+In the previous part, we took a closer look at the underlying data in each column and created visualizations to identify the relationship between various parameters.
+In today's article, we focused on generating a variety of visualizations for our dataset.
+In future articles, we'll cover selecting, training, and evaluating a machine learning model.

 <div class="email-subscription-container"></div>